apache/trafficcontrol/docs/source/glossary.rst

 	forward proxy
 	forward proxies
 		A forward proxy acts on behalf of the client such that the :term:`origin server` is (potentially) unaware of the proxy's existence.
-All Mid-tier :term:`cache server`\ s in a Traffic Control based CDN are :dfn:`forward proxies`.
+All Mid-tier :term:`cache servers` in a Traffic Control based CDN are :dfn:`forward proxies`.
 In a :dfn:`forward proxy` scenario, the client is explicitly configured to use the the proxy's IP address and port as a :dfn:`forward proxy`.
 The client always connects to the :dfn:`forward proxy` for content.
 The content provider does not have to change the URL the client obtains, and is (potentially) unaware of the proxy in the middle.

 		..  seealso:: `ATS documentation on forward proxy <https://docs.trafficserver.apache.org/en/latest/admin/forward-proxy.en.html>`_.